sureshsarda/sureshsarda.github.io/content/posts/2023-01-15-spotless-checkstyle-alternative-apply-formatting.md

 pinned: true
 ---

-Checkstyle is a wonderful tool when we want to enforce the style guidelines in the project.
+[Checkstyle][4] is a wonderful tool when we want to enforce the style guidelines in the project.
 But it has 2 major problems:

 1. It can't apply the formatting, it can only check whether the code is